PROFILE

 voting irregularities.

-Ershad continued his stated commitment to
+Ershad continued his stated commitment to lift

-lift martial law.
-In November 1986, his
+martial law.
+In November 1986, his government

-government mustered the necessary two-thirds
+mustered the necessary two-thirds majority in

-majority in the National Assembly to amend the
+the National Assembly to amend the constitution

-constitution and confirm the previous actions of
+and confirm the previous actions of the martial

-the martial law regime.
-The President then
+law regime.
+The President then lifted martial

-lifted martial law, and the opposition parties
+law, and the opposition parties took their

-took their elected seats in the National
+elected seats in the National Assembly.

 In July 1987, however, after the government